ZepplinCore-Development/Zeppelin-Craft/README.md

 It should be pretty clear which goes where.
 If not ask for help.

 The other mandatory patch is for spell tweaks and other customisations, and is kept in this GitHub repository.
-Download the Patch-5.MPQ files from this repository containing custom spells.
+Download the Patch-5.MPQ file from this repository containing custom spells.
 Place the MPQ in the client WOW_Directory/Data/ Without this patch custom spells will not function correctly in your client.

 To Summarise: